Albro3459/ClipboardHistory/FullInstallationGuide.md

     * you can also click the plus and add the app manually

-    * i know, its a lil scary because it says 'control your computer'. its just because it needs to listen to (cmd + shift + v) to paste without formatting.
+    * I know, its a lil scary because it says 'control your computer', but its just because it needs to listen to (cmd + shift + v) to paste without formatting.
         * again, you can turn this off in the settings